(Effective Fall 2020)

 Special Equipment Needs

-All students must remediate by first year.
+All students must remediate developmental requirements within the first year.
 The order of remediation will be math, reading, and English.

 - practice approved safety procedures in various work situations.